-Under Status > WAN-statistics you will find the MTU statistics recorded for all current connections.
+Under Status ➤ WAN-statistics you will find the MTU statistics recorded for all current connections.
 The table is partially dynamic and begins with 16 entries.
-Like the MTU list under Setup > WAN it contains two columns with the remote name and the MTU.
+Like the MTU list under Setup ➤ WAN it contains two columns with the remote name and the MTU.

 Remote site MTU Remark INET 1200 The INET remote site is the Internet connection and a forced MTU of 1200 bytes.
-MULTI 1492 TESTVPN 1100 TESTVPN is a VPN connection established via the Internet.
+MULTI 1492 MULTI is a PPPoE connection, for which the MTU was negotiated (and is consequently 1492 bytes).
+TESTVPN 1100 TESTVPN is a VPN connection established via the Internet.
 An assumed overhead of 100 bytes is taken for VPN connections, and consequently the MTU here is 1100 bytes.
 TESTVPN-PPTP 1060 TESTVPN-PPTP is a PPTP connection established over the VPN connection TESTVPN.
 The overhead for PPTP connections is 40 bytes, and consequently the MTU here is 1060 bytes.